SagaHealthcareIT/mirthsync/README.md

-Mirthsync is a command line tool for synchronizing Mirth Connect code between servers by allowing you to push or pull channels, code templates, configuration map and global scripts using version control tools like Git or SVN.
+Mirthsync is a command line tool for synchronizing Mirth Connect code between servers by allowing you to push or pull channels, code templates, configuration map and global scripts.
+The tool can also be integrated with Git or other version control systems for the purpose of tracking changes to Mirth Connect code and configuration.

 The only requirements are having credentials for the server that is being synced and the server also needs to support and allow access to Mirth Connect's REST API.

-Mirthsync is ideal for implementing code across environments such as Production, Test and Development.
-Environment specific variables such as data sources can be stored in the configuration map allowing the rest of the Mirth Connect code to be environment agnostic.
+## Suggestions for use

+- Use Mirthsync in conjunction with Git (or any VCS) to back up and track changes to code and settings
+- Pull and push changes between Mirth Connect servers
+- Utilize Git branches to track and merge code between dev, test, and prod environments

 ## Status
 ### 2.0 Release is coming soon.